 - Open an archive (e.g., "DOQ_nw.zip").

-- Create a subdirectory called "DOQ" within the directory you are using for class work.
+- Create a subdirectory called "DOQ" within the directory in which you save data.

 - Extract all files in the ZIP archive into your new subdirectory.

 - Open a Digital Orthophoto (Quarter) Quadrangle by choosing File > Open Data File(s)..., then navigate to the subdirectory into which you extracted the DOQ data, then open the file 'bushkill_pa_nw.tif'.

 - The trial version of Global Mapper allows you to open and view up to four files at once.
 Note that you can turn layers on and off, and even adjust their transparency at Tools > Control Center.
 You might find it interesting to open and compare the DOQ and DRG layers.